hamidrezaghanbari/hamidrezaghanbari/README.md

 ## I'm a Frontend Developer React and Next js

-- 🔭 I am currently serving in the army: [New Computer Research Institute (pnr.ir)!][pnr]!
+- 🔭 I am currently working in Upera tv: [Upera (upera.tv)!][upera]!

-- 🌱 I’m currently in 🤣

 - 👯 I’m looking to collaborate with other content front end developers

-- 🥅 2022 Goals: More and More experience and projects with next js and react
+- 🥅 2023 Goals: More and More experience and projects with next js and react

 - ⚡ Fun fact: I love ui/ux my [figma designs][figma]